beiko-lab/sarand/README.md

   -h, --help            show this help message and exit -v, --version         show program's version number and exit -i INPUT_GFA, --input_gfa INPUT_GFA
                       Path to assembly graph (in GFA format) that you wish to analyse
-  -a ASSEMBLER, --assembler ASSEMBLER
+  -a {metaspades,bcalm,megahit}, --assembler {metaspades,bcalm,megahit}
-                        Assembler used to generate input GFA (required to correctly parse coverage information).
-It can be one of the following options: metaspades, bcalm and megahit
-  -k MAX_KMER_SIZE, --max_kmer_size MAX_KMER_SIZE
+                      Assembler used to generate input GFA (required to correctly parse coverage information) -k MAX_KMER_SIZE, --max_kmer_size MAX_KMER_SIZE
-                        The (maximum) k-mer sized used by assembler to generate input GFA -j NUM_CORES, --num_cores NUM_CORES
+                      Maximum k-mer sized used by assembler to generate input GFA
+  --extraction_timeout EXTRACTION_TIMEOUT
+                      Maximum time to extract neighbourhood, -1 indicates no limit
+  -j NUM_CORES, --num_cores NUM_CORES
                       Number of cores to use
   -c COVERAGE_DIFFERENCE, --coverage_difference COVERAGE_DIFFERENCE
                       Maximum coverage difference to include when filtering graph neighbourhood.
 Use -1 to indicate no coverage threshold (although this will likely lead to false positive neighbourhoods).
   -t TARGET_GENES, --target_genes TARGET_GENES
                       Target genes to search for in the assembly graph (fasta formatted).
-Default is the pre-installed CARD database
-  -x MIN_TARGET_IDENTITY, --min_target_identity MIN_TARGET_IDENTITY
+Default is the pre-installed CARD database -x MIN_TARGET_IDENTITY, --min_target_identity MIN_TARGET_IDENTITY
                       Minimum identity/coverage to identify presence of
-                        target gene in assembly graph -l NEIGHBOURHOOD_LENGTH, --neighbourhood_length NEIGHBOURHOOD_LENGTH
+                      target gene in assembly graph
+  -l NEIGHBOURHOOD_LENGTH, --neighbourhood_length NEIGHBOURHOOD_LENGTH
-                        Size of gene neighbourhood (in terms of nucleotides) to extract from the assembly graph
+                      Size of gene neighbourhood to extract from the assembly graph
   -o OUTPUT_DIR, --output_dir OUTPUT_DIR
+                      Output folder for current run of sarand -f, --force         Force overwrite any previous files/output
+                      directories
+  --verbose           Provide verbose debugging output when logging,
-                        Output folder for current run of sarand -f, --force           Force overwrite any previous files/output directories --no_rgi              Disable RGI based annotation of graph neighbourhoods --rgi_include_loose   Include loose criteria hits if using RGI to annotate graph neighbourhoods --extraction_timeout  Maximum time to extract neighbourhood sequences of a given gene with default value being -1 indicating no limit
+                      and keep intermediate files --no_rgi            Disable RGI based annotation of graph neighbourhoods --rgi_include_loose Include loose criteria hits if using RGI to annotate graph neighbourhoods
+  --use_ga            Enable GraphAligner (instead of Bandage) for
+                      sequence alignment in the graph --ga [GA ...]
+Additional arguments to supply to graph aligner in the form of --ga key value, e.g. --ga E-cutoff 0.1;
+                      it should be used only if use_ga is set to True --keep_intermediate_files
+                      Do not delete intermediate files.
+  --debug               Creates additional files for debugging purposes.
 ```

 ### 3a.
 Output